 DCMP videos include transcripts of the caption files.
 These files can be downloaded and/or printed.
 The transcript can be used by teachers to pre-teach vocabulary and by students as study guides.
-Many of our videos allow you to access both the captioning transcript and the descrip-tion transcript.
-These videos are then accessible to students who are deaf-blind, as they can access all video information via refreshable Braille.
+Many of our videos allow you to access both the captioning transcript and the description transcript.
+Transcripts can be read via refreshable braille display by students who are blind or deaf-blind.

 Click the "Transcript" button to enable the Interactive Transcript feature.
 This will display the transcript of the captioning file.
 You can use the "Search" feature to find words within the captioning file, and it will take you directly to that section of the video.

 If you're having trouble viewing a video, click the "Report a Problem" button.
 You'll be taken to a page to specify the problem you're having.
 This information will be reported directly to DCMP's tech team, who will troubleshoot your issue and contact you to resolve the issue.